Nukus: Attractions

-The Museum of Local Lore of Karakalpakstan in the city of Nukus is one of the oldest museums in Central Asia.
-The history of the museum dates back about 80 years, and his exhibitions are truly unique and interesting.
+The Museum of Local Lore of Karakalpakstan, located in the city of Nukus, is one of the oldest museums in Central Asia, with a history spanning approximately 80 years.

-To date, the museum has more than 56 thousand exhibits, among which there are really valuable and rare ones, for example, the stuffed last Turanian tiger, now extinct.
-The exhibits are constantly replenished thanks to archaeological excavations, as well as cooperation with various universities and academies.
+As of today, the museum houses a collection of over 56,000 artifacts, including a taxidermy specimen of the extinct Turanian tiger.
+The holdings continue to expand through ongoing archaeological excavations and academic partnerships with universities and research institutions.

 Postage stamp of the USSR 1960 Nukus.
 The House of the Council of Ministers of the Republic.